opendocsg/slw-judgments-backfill/2014_SGCA_2/report.md

 ## 1.

-68     The fundamental principle of purposive interpretation under s 9A(1) of the Interpretation Act (Cap 1, 2002 Rev Ed) and the principle that Parliament would not have removed rights pre-existing in common law if there was no express provision or clearly evinced intention to the effect (see FAR Bennion, _Bennion on Statutory Interpretation_ (LexisNexis, 5th Ed, 2008) (“ _Bennion_ ”) at p 812 cited with approval in _Goldring Timothy Nicholas and others v Public Prosecutor_ [2013] 3 SLR 487 at [51]) must trump the linguistic _ejusdem generis_ canon of construction.
+68     The fundamental principle of purposive interpretation under s 9A(1) of the Interpretation Act (Cap 1, 2002 Rev Ed) and the principle that Parliament would not have removed rights pre-existing in common law if there was no express provision or clearly evinced intention to the effect (see FAR Bennion, _Bennion on Statutory Interpretation_ (LexisNexis, 5th Ed, 2008) (“ _Bennion_ ”) at p 812 cited with approval in _Goldring Timothy Nicholas and others v Public Prosecutor_ <span class="citation">[2013] 3 SLR 487</span> at [51]) must trump the linguistic _ejusdem generis_ canon of construction.
 Unsatisfying and archaic as the common law trade privilege perhaps was, s 8( _d_ ) of the 1934 Ordinance _was_ intended to be a codification of it _in the state it was in at the material time_.
 The 1934 Ordinance was _not_ intended to narrow the scope of the privilege.

 69     The Judge, with respect, erred in relying on the preamble to the 1934 Ordinance to reach his conclusion that s 8( _d_ ) of the same was intended to go beyond the mere codification of the common law.
 When viewed against the backdrop of the relevant legislative context (see [67] above), the word “amend” in the preamble actually referred to the _new amendments_ introduced by way of adoption of specific provisions of the 1908 English Act, and the word “re-enact” referred to the _re-enactment_ of the _pre-existing_ provisions in the CPC 1907 (which, it bears emphasising, was where s 8( _d_ ) of the 1934 Distress Bill came from).